Shannon-Goddard/options/README.md

 [Limitations](#limitations)

 ## Project Overview
-In this module, we created a table to organize stock option data that is stored as in Google Sheets.
+In this module, we created a table to organize stock option data that is stored in Google Sheets.
 This table has the ability to filter data based on a drop-down table selection and is created using HTML, CSS, and JS as the primary coding languages.

 ## Resources
 - **Software:** VS Code, Google Sheets